VemburajYadav/DeepLearningLagrangainVortexDynamics/README.md

 ## Neural Networks for Vortex Particle Dynamics (With Boundaries)

 For flows with boundaries, we use our trained Vortex Networks **(VortexNet)** an additional correction network to predict the correction velocity field in presence of boundaries.
 We refer to the correction network as Boundary Condition Network **(BCNet)**.
-For more information related to the process of dataset generation and training
+For more information related to the process of dataset generation and training **BCNet**, refer to Section 3.5 of the [Report](https://www.dropbox.com/s/jrbpttt3a17pf1s/Report_revised_4868459.pdf?dl=0)

 ### Dataset